-Hancock: Yes, extremely powerful.
+Graham Hancock: Yes, extremely powerful.
 I went in with no such expectations.
-I had, of course, done a bit of reading about breathwork.
-I had heard of people who’ve had transformations, but somehow I didn’t think it was going to happen to me.
+I had, of course, done a bit of reading about breathwork, and I had heard of people who’ve had transformations.
+But somehow I didn’t think it was going to happen to me.
 But it did!
 And pretty fast.
 It was very trippy, and then it was very deep.
-I was confronted with many issues from my life that still remain to be dealt with, and I was confronted with some important realizations, which I am going to put into practice in the coming weeks.
+I was confronted with many issues from my life that still remain to be dealt with.
+And I was confronted with some important realizations, which I am going to put into practice in the coming weeks.
 I won’t go into detail, but just to tell you…

 Eluxe: That’s amazing.

 Graham Hancock: …I had realizations of certain things I need to do, and I need to do them fast.
 And I’ve got to get onto that.
 After the hour, when I stood up, I could hardly stand.
 I was wobbly, I was just dizzy.
 It really had a profound effect on me.
 I think it was a true, true deep altered state of consciousness journey.

 Graham Hancock: Yes.
 Really powerful.
 And the great thing about it is that you can pretty much do it any place, any time.